How to create CLI programs with multiple commands, flags and subcommands, and how to do it fast and simply?

 the instance as a hidden first parameter like methods do, meaning that with the

-same signature, they cannot access the instance, which Execute
+same signature, they cannot access the instance, which Execute needs to access

 the local flag values.